odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

       :align: center
       :alt: Editable list

-In case model has only a few fields, it can be useful to edit records directly through the list view and not open the form view.
+In case the model has only a few fields, it can be useful to edit records directly through the list view and not open the form view.
 In the real estate example, there is no need to open a form view to add an offer or create a new tag.
 It can be achieved thanks to the ``editable`` attribute.